Egg whites and cholesterol

 When it comes to egg whites, it’s true that there’s no cholesterol in the white part of an egg.
 A whole large egg contains

 But the effects of eggs on your heart may not be as bad as once thought.

-Pinterest is good for a lot of things — finding recipes is just one.
 This blogger found a way to make pancakes without breaking her diet.
-The recipe uses egg whites, oatmeal, cottage cheese, and a bit of sugar, to create a breakfast that fills without being fattening like regular pancakes.
+The recipe uses egg whites, rolled oats, cottage cheese, and a few other goodies to create a breakfast that fills without being fattening like regular pancakes.
 Plus, it’s gluten-free.
 Get the recipe!

 Eggs aren’t only good for their yolks.
-Some of the best egg recipes can eliminate the yellow part of the egg and satisfy equally well using only egg whites.
+Some of the best egg recipes avoid the yolk and satisfy equally well using only egg whites.
 These recipes are a great way to have a tasty, high-protein, low-cholesterol treat — even if dietary cholesterol isn’t as problematic for health as previously thought.